-This is essential.
-Coaches/family members are welcome at all rehab sessions.
-We recommend that they attend one PT visit and one OT visit, if possible, during your hospitalization, preferably toward the end of your hospital stay.
+Coaches/family members are welcome and encouraged at all rehab sessions.
+When possible, we recommend they attend one PT visit and one OT visit, during your hospitalization, preferably towards the end of your hospital stay.

 A POSITIVE ATTITUDE WILL HELP YOUR RECOVERY!